MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/deno.md

 Not all the packages on NPM's registry are available on Deno's registry.

 For example, React is not there.
-But you can use an approach which is not tied to a runtime.
+But you can use an approach below which is not tied to a runtime.

-You can load a script from [JSPM](https://jspm.org/), which provides a few line so you can import the packages you need from say NPM.
+You can load a script from [JSPM](https://jspm.org/), which provides a few lines so you can import the packages you need from say NPM.

 > jspm provides a module CDN allowing any package from npm to be directly loaded in the browser and other JS environments as a fully optimized native JavaScript module.